cellgeni/GBM-stuff/annotations/README.md

 **ann2Xenium_batch.py** - allows to run **ann2Xenium_v2.py** (which is functionally the same as **ann2Xenium.py**) for a batch of datasets.
 You will have to run it for master configuration file (see as an example **conf_Xenium_batch.yaml**).
 User can specify its OMERO credentials in this configuration file, however there is a possibility to enter your credentials after programs starts to avoid saving your password in yaml file.
 For this specify *None* for *omero_username* or *omero_password* flags.

 **ann2Xenium_v2.py** - is basically the same as **ann2Xenium.py**, the only difference is how do you pass your OMERO credentials. in this version you will need to store your credentials in configuration file (so job can be runned non-interactively).
 Then make sure the configuration file is well protected (or delete you OMERO credentials from configuration file just after the job is done)
+TODO: change the code the way that it can read environmental parameters from bash, in this case credentials will not be stored anywhere in the file

 ## Preparation